falsandtru/dw-cache/README.md

   - Low memory usage
     - Constant extra space complexity.
     - Retain only keys of resident entries (No history).
-- Total resistance
+- High resistance
-  - Scan, loop, churn, and burst resistance
+  - Scan, loop, and burst resistance
 - Few tradeoffs
   - Not the highest hit-ratio level
   - Substantially no tradeoffs